Bam Margera: Health and alcoholism

-In 2015, Margera entered rehab again for alcoholism, but left shortly after without finishing the program.
-Later that year, he took part in Family Therapy with Dr. Jenn on VH1 with his mother, April Margera, after which he remained sober for several months.
-In an interview with People magazine the following year, Margera opened up about his mental health issues, including anxiety, bipolar disorder, and bulimia nervosa, and revealed how his unhealthy lifestyle had forced him to relearn skating after five years, and had also left him overweight.
-He then moved to Estonia for five months to get in better shape.
-After losing some weight, he relocated to Barcelona, Spain with his family to focus on his skating career in late 2016, but moved back to Pennsylvania in 2017, before his son was born.
+In 2015, Margera entered rehab for a second time for alcoholism, but again left shortly after without finishing the program.
+Later that year, he took part in Family Therapy with Dr. Jenn on VH1 with his mother, April Margera, after which he remained sober for several months. and revealed how his unhealthy lifestyle had forced him to relearn skating after five years, and had also left him overweight.
+He then moved to Tallinn, Estonia, for five months to get in better shape.
+After getting in better shape, he relocated to Barcelona, Spain, with his family to focus on his skating career in late 2016, but moved back to Pennsylvania in 2017, before his son was born.
 In a 90-minute interview with YouTube series The Nine Club recorded and released in November 2017, Margera discussed his health issues and alcoholism, claiming that he had been "mostly sober" since 2015.

 In January 2018, Margera entered rehab for the third time after a DUI, and remained sober for seven months.
 Later that year, he relapsed after being robbed at gunpoint during a vacation in Colombia.
-In January 2019, one year after his previous attempt, Margera entered rehab for the fourth time, but left after ten days, stating that he "didn't belong there", and was planning on beating his alcoholism on his own.
+In January 2019, one year after his previous attempt, Margera entered rehab once more, but left after ten days, stating that he "didn't belong there", and was planning on beating his alcoholism on his own.
 In March 2019, TMZ released a video showing Margera screaming at and threatening his manager at West Side Comedy Club in New York City.
 Additionally, Margera made Instagram posts in which he insulted his wife and damaged his own home, leading to friends and family members coming together to have Margera committed to a mental health treatment facility.
 Margera was released from treatment and returned home after one week.

-On August 3, 2019, he was removed from a commercial airline flight following an altercation with an airport police officer, who told him he was too intoxicated to fly.
+On August 3, 2019, a drunken Margera was removed from a commercial airline flight following an altercation with an airport police officer, who told him he was too intoxicated to fly.
 The following day, Margera posted a chain of videos on his Instagram account, publicly pleading for Dr. Phil's help.
 He directed a lengthy tirade towards his mother April, wife Nikki Margera, and childhood friend Brandon Novak, candidly stating his relationship with his family is broken.
-Dr. Phil reciprocated Margera's pleas the next morning, referring him to a treatment center following a one-on-one session.
+Dr. Phil responded to Margera's pleas the next morning, referring him to a treatment center following a one-on-one session.